 After a long 10-hour flight delay from Cagliari, Dave and I finally arrived in Catania, Sicily.
 For this leg of our trip, we intentionally left four days open with no reservations or firm plans.
 We would start in Taormina and end in Palermo, but everything in between would be spontaneous.

 The next morning we were excited to see the town in the daylight, but we first had to get provisions.
-There was a small market a few steps from our door and we were able to get our coffee, water and laundry soap as well as some toiletries.
-Having 10-days before our next flight, we could enjoy the luxury of full sized shampoo and conditioner (when you live out of a carry on, this is suddenly a big deal).
-It’s the small things.
+There was a small market a few steps from our door and we were able to get our coffee, milk, water and laundry soap as well as some toiletries.

 Corso Umberto: This is the main street in Taormina and is lined with shops, restaurants, cafes and gelaterias, and is bookended by two charming piazzas.
 At one end is the Palazzo Corvaja and the Santa Caterina church, and at the other end is the sparkling Piazza IX Aprile with its expansive terrace overlooking the sea, plenty of cafes, and two churches (San Guiseppe and the Church of St. Augustine).
-In the Piazza IX Aprile, you’ll have some great photo ops (watch out for the selfie-stick brigade) and it’s a must to stop at the glamorous Wunderbar Café for a prosecco or espresso (I wouldn’t eat here).
+In the Piazza IX Aprile, you’ll have some great photo ops and it’s a must to stop at the glamorous Wunderbar Café for a prosecco or espresso (I would stick to drinks).
 From here you can continue along the Corso Umberto through the stone arch to the 13th century Duomo di Taormina that looks like a combination of fortress and church.

 Syracuse (or Siracusa):

-One last note about Syracuse… we were flabbergasted at the amount of litter and garbage, especially along the Bastione.
+One last note about Syracuse… we were taken aback at the amount of litter and garbage, especially along the Bastione.
 There are also a lot of stray cats.
-I can live with stray cats but the garbage was incredibly off-putting and was the worst we saw our entire time in Europe.
 We saw a lot of trash along the roadways of Sicily as well.
 I wouldn’t let it deter you from visiting, just be prepared.

 The town that is home to the ruins of Agrigento was established between 582–580 BC.
 The main attraction is the Valle dei Templi (“Valley of the Temples”) where seven monumental Greek temples were constructed during the 6th and 5th centuries BC.
 Agrigento hosts some of the largest and best-preserved ancient Greek buildings outside of Greece.

-When visiting the Valley of the Temples, there are a couple parking and exploring options.
+When visiting the Valley of the Temples, there are a couple of parking and exploring options.
 We chose to park at the bottom of the Valley (downhill) and took a taxi to the top for €3 per person.
 There is a fee to enter the park; how much depends on which sections of the park you want to visit.
 We went to the main sites and spent about two hours walking back down towards our car.
-We could have easily spent another one to three hours but we were still under the weather and it was really hot so we didn’t linger around the monuments very long.
+We could have easily spent another one to three hours but we were still under the weather and it was hot so we didn’t linger around the monuments very long.
 A tour guide would be really useful as there is a lot of information and history about each monument.
-We’re not “tour group” travelers but if you like tours, this would be a good place to get one.
+Even if you don’t like tours, this would be a good place to get one.

 Our last stop in Sicily was the capital city of Palermo.
 Palermo is a busy, bustling city, but it’s also chock full of beautiful churches, gardens and piazzas.
 We had a lovely apartment right behind the Piazza Bologni which provided access to some amazing restaurants, a pharmacy and a mini-mart.
 In Palermo we saw a lot more anti-Mafia signage and billboards.
 Word to the wise… do NOT ask Sicilians about the Mafia.
 It’s not a source of pride and they don’t like to discuss it.